-- Mid-terms (450 points): There will be three 50 minutes proctored mid-term exams (150 points each) with multiple choice questions, match and or true/false type of questions.
+- Mid-terms (780 points): There will be three 50 minutes proctored mid-term exams (260 points each) with multiple choice questions, match and/or true/false type of questions.
 All exams are mandatory and will count towards the final grade.
-Exams will test learning and understanding of material presented in lectures, assigned readings and in assignments. - Optional Final to replace ONE test (Tests 1, 2 or 3) with the lowest grade (if a higher score in the final is achieved, if not, the score from the test will be used).
-It will be available during Finals Week.
+Exams will test learning and understanding of material presented in lectures, assigned readings and in assignments. - Optional Final to replace ONE test (with the lowest grade) will be available during Finals Week.
 The students MUST have taken all three tests to qualify for the Optional Final.
-This cumulative test will include all the content included in Units 1 to 5 and will be worth 150 points.
+This cumulative test will include all the content included in Units 1 to 5 and will be worth 250 points.